mckinsel/NEXUSWORLD-Developer-Workshop/docs/index.md

 ## Workshop Goals

-In this workshop, we're going to walk through how to implement tools on the DNAnexus platform.
+In this workshop, we are going to walk through how to implement tools on the DNAnexus platform.
 We'll identify best practices, patterns to avoid, and provide some templates and code snippets useful for future work.